Les Tres Riches Heures du Duc de Berry

 Miniature Paintings of the Monthly Calendar

 The most famous section of Les Tres Riches Heures du Duc de Berry is the Calendar.
 Common to most Books of Hours, this part consists of a standard calendar marked with church feasts and saints' days.
 It is usually illustrated, but the twelve full-page miniature paintings which decorate the months in the Tres Riches Heures are regarded as the most exquisite and original feature of the entire work.
-The majority of the paintings feature one of the Duc de Berry's castles in the background, as well as scenes of both leisure and work which characterize the different months.
+The majority of the images - featuring some of the greatest genre paintings of the Middle Ages - feature one of the Duc de Berry's castles in the background, as well as scenes of both leisure and work which characterize the different months.
 Above each painting is a hemisphere showing the signs and degrees of the zodiac, the numbers and days of the month, as well as details from the ecclesiastical lunar calendar.

 The Calendar of Les Tres Riches Heures